jayden38/mitum-currency-doc/docs/configuration.rst

 nodes
 -------

-* blockchain 네트워크에서 known 노드들의 address(주소에 대한 별칭), public key, url(ip 주소)를 입력합니다.
+* Write the address (alias for the address), public key, and url (ip address) of known nodes in the blockchain network.
-* 작성하지 않은 경우 standalone 노드로 동작합니다.
+* If not written, it operates as a standalone node.

 .. code-block:: yml